|Too Good To Miss: E.coli Could Be Your Next Raspberry Pi|

 |Written by Lucy Black|

-No, it's not a story about food poisoning or any thing at all to do with it.
-A new paper suggests that with the right encouragement and understanding the IoT crowd could change their hardware from silicon to bacteria.
+Some of our articles deserve a second outing.
+Here we have one such from last October to add to our occasional Too Good to Miss series.
+It's all about E.coli and programming.
+No, it's not a story about food poisoning or anything at all to do with it.
+Research suggests that, with the right encouragement and understanding, the IoT crowd could change their hardware from silicon to bacteria.

 With a little more knowledge and a change in the way they view biology, hardware hackers could revolutionize the way many tasks are done.
 The paper by Raphael Kim and Stefan Poslad from Queen Mary University (London, UK) argue that the common bacterium E.coli is just like a Raspberry Pi: